Meaningful copy takes time to craft well

-Copywriting on the web, that is, meaningful copy takes time to craft well.
+Copywriting for the web requires research, planning and preparation.
 Before I begin writing for you, we sign off on the scope of work.
 The proposal outlines:

 - The writing service you hire me to complete (one per quote).